 If the Institute were to conduct the study again, we may well find that the inclusion of a South London team gives us a slightly different picture.

-[Read more: Where are the largest cities in the US?]This article is from the CityMetric archive: some formatting and images may not be present.
+[Read more: Where are the largest cities in Europe?]This article is from the CityMetric archive: some formatting and images may not be present.